YouBase/white-paper/structured-data.md

 4. The ability to tie payments to trusted information exchange.

-5. Loss of key means only losing information for that part of the tree, which can be quickly marked as "dead" and copied to another address.
+5. A compromised key means only information in that part of the tree is compromised, which can be quickly marked as "dead" and copied to another address.

 6. Rapid transfer of just about any type of data from one a party to another, a universal, secure email.